AmibeSkyfy16/TinyEconomy/readme.md

 There is actually one command /monney

+# Rewards

+You will find a folder called TinyEconomy under config folder of your server.
+In this folder, you can configure different price rewards

+by default all price reward are 0.0

+There is actually 3 types of rewards

+    1. When you mine a block (if you mine with silk touch, you will not be rewarded)
+    2. When you kill an entity
+    3. When you completed a Advancement

 # How create a shop

     1. You have to place a barrel and a wall_sign in the front of it